 Allensworth, James L., Sr.(born: 1845 - died: 1922)

-Rev. Allensworth was the husband of Gracie McComb Allensworth; they married in May of 1899 [source: "County Corner weds," Hopkinsville Kentuckian, 06/02/1899, p.
+Rev. Allensworth was the husband of Gracie McComb Allensworth; they married in May 1899 [source: "County Corner weds," Hopkinsville Kentuckian, 6/2/1899, p.
 5].
 Gracie McComb Allesnworth is listed on James's military pension record.
 His previous wife was Minerva Perkins Allensworth.
 Rev. Allensworth, his wife, and their four children are listed in the 1880 U.S. Federal Census.

 Rev. Allensworth was a Civil War veteran, having served with the 13th Heavy Artillery division of the U.S. Colored Troops.
 According to his enlistment record, he was born in Christian County, KY around 1845; enlisting in Bowling Green, KY September 24, 1864.
 He may have been enslaved prior to enlisting in the military.
 His parents were listed as unknown on his death certificate.